All photos by Jacob Jonas

 He has toured nationally and internationally with Ballet Hispánico, Yin Yue Dance Company, Parsons Dance and Sleeping Beauty Dreams featuring Diana Vishneva.
 He has performed and led works by Gustavo Ramírez Sansano, David Parsons, Robert Battle, Mary Pat Henry, Trey McIntyre, Michelle Manzanales, Jennifer Archibald, Carlos Pons, Ephrat Asherie, and Yin Yue.
 Omar had the honor of performing at the 2018 TITAS Gala and the 2019 Schrittmacher Festival in Germany.
 Omar is currently collaborating with Erin Sullivan on an Interactive Projection Workshop titled Spine Lines, that will be presented at Yale University.

 Omar's choreography has been recognized for its originality, its ability to build an emotional arc and its unconventional duet work.
 He has been commissioned twice by Instituto de Cultura de Puerto Rico to create work as part of the International Dance Festival of Puerto Rico, where he was awarded the Ambassador of Dance medal.
 Omar has won choreographic competitions including the Joffrey Academy of Dance's Winning Works Choreographic Competition and the Whim W’Him’s Choreographic Shindig.
 He has received several awards including the Audience Award at The Dance Gallery Festival, 1st place prize at the Reverb Dance Festival, the Parsons Dance GenerationNOW Commission for their 2017 Joyce Season, and the 2020 Jacob's Pillow: The Ann & Weston Hicks Choreography Fellowship.
 Omar has created original work for Whim W’Him, Parsons Dance, Jacob Jonas The Company, The Ailey School, The Joffrey Academy of Dance in Chicago, James Madison University, Booker T. Washington High School for the Performing and Visual Arts, and he is looking forward to creating works for Bruce Woods Dance, Tulsa Ballet II, and others in 2021.
-His newest work, Like Those Playground Kids at Midnight, was recently presented at dance festival Chop Shop: Bodies of Work and will be performed at the upcoming dance festival PRISMA in Panama.
+His newest work, Like Those Playground Kids at Midnight, was recently presented at dance festival Chop Shop: Bodies of Work and will be performed at the upcoming dance festival PRISMA in Panama and the International Choreographic Competition in Jerusalem.

 Omar is fond of education and has experience teaching workshops and master classes all over the world for dancers, non-dancers, and children on the Autism Spectrum.

-Boca Tuya is a fiscally sponsored dance company that operates under the umbrella of Unique Projects, Inc., a non-profit tax exempt organization.
 The creations and distribution of our works are only possible with the generosity and support of our contributors.
 Your donations help us directly by improving our chances of producing brand new works, elevating our production value, and sustaining the livelihood of our artists.
 With your donations, we are able to bring our dreams and vision to a reality.
 Our generous supporters enable us to continue on our creative path of to producing ground-breaking and uplifting high quality works.

-All in-kind donations and contributions are tax deductible.
 Checks should be sent to:

 75 Broad Street, Suite #304 New York, NY 10004 and made out to "Unique Projects,” with the memo "Boca Tuya", or click below, Donate Today!, for user-friendly Donation Form and select Boca Tuya on the dropdown list.